Pbotsaris/ftp/README.md

 ## The root directory

 My FTP creates a directory `.root/` in the same directory as the running binary.
 Clients only have access to files within `.root/` while the remaining of the server's filesystem remain private and inaccessible.
-This is reflected in the path
+This is reflected in perspective of what the absolute path is between the client and server.

 Server absolute path